Where to take foreign language classes in NYC

 Some estimates suggest at least 500,000 people in the United States use American Sign Language—other sources say that figure is actually closer to 2 million.
 Either way, ASL is one of the most widely used languages in the country.
 You’ll pick up signing quickly during a six-week beginner session at the Sign Language Center, plus learn more about the deaf community while you’re at it.

-Part language school, part arts alliance, the French Institute Alliance Française offers everything from French immersion classes to gourmet baking lessons.
-The real gem is the 11-week French in the City course.
-The curriculum combines traditional teaching methods with field trips to Parisian restaurants, galleries featuring French artists and other cultural sites around New York.
+Part language school, part arts alliance, the French Institute Alliance Française offers everything from French immersion classes to kids cooking workshops.
+The real gem is the 11-week French in the City course, which pairs traditional classroom methods with field trips to Parisian restaurants, galleries featuring French artists and other cultural sites around New York.
 Since all 60 instructors are native French speakers, you’ll get a quality education no matter which class you choose.

 Rennert has some serious longevity—this New York school has been offering group classes and private lessons in more than 40 languages since it opened in 1973.
 Where else could you learn Hungarian or Tagalog in the city?
 The program also offers the option to supplement the regular small group sessions with an optional conversational club to help get you one step closer to fluency.